tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Player.manaPotionDelay is new.
 - Player.ApplyManaRegenerationDelay() replaces setting Player.manaRegenDelay directly.
 - Remove Item.ChangePlayerDirectionOnShoot from item 723
+- Item 3852 Tome of Infinite Wisdom ItemCheck_OwnerOnlyCode changed.
+Does Item.useLimitPerAnimation still make sense?
+- 4953, 4952, 4956, 5669 ItemCheck_OwnerOnlyCode also changed, check if useLimitPerAnimation still makes sense.
+What about 6152?
+- Where should chlorophyteBladeCounter-- fit in the new ItemCheck_inner code.
+- Is the "// Stealth knockback.
+Moved from GetWeaponKnockback" change fine?
+It seems the Player.stealth value is being remapped, so moving this logic and applying it using the remapped value might be an issue.
+- Player.CollideWithNPCs changed, new parameters
+- Player.ApplyDamageToNPC changed, new parameters, new overloads

 # New Fields that might need more documentation